PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/face_detection_en.md

 1. **Pipeline Integration**

 The face detection module can be integrated into PaddleX pipelines such as **Face Recognition** (coming soon).
 Simply replace the model path to update the face detection module of the relevant pipeline.
-In pipeline integration, you can use High-Performance Inference and service-oriented deployment to deploy your model.
+In pipeline integration, you can use high-performance inference and service-oriented deployment to deploy your model.

 2. **Module Integration**